 Not Ideal For

-Businesses making more than 15 outgoing payments per month, where Starling’s zero-transfer model is almost always cheaper.
-Also not suited to businesses whose accountant relies on a direct Sage feed, or those needing advanced invoicing tools on the free plan.
+If you make more than 15 outgoing payments a month, look at Starling instead: its zero-transfer model is almost always cheaper at that volume.
+Zempler is also a poor fit if your accountant relies on a direct Sage feed, or if you need advanced invoicing tools on the free plan.

 Key Facts